 Giving the Chantecler the right amount of room to roam is extremely important to its wellbeing.
 With this, they are fairly low-maintenance egg-layers that are ideal for nearly any farm.

 As the Chantecler chicken was bred specifically in order to withstand the Canadian climate, it is extremely cold hardy.
 Many birds sacrifice a bit of hardiness in warm weather in order to accomplish this.
 However, the Chantecler remains hardy in warm weather as well as cold.

 Additionally, Chanteclers are extremely low-maintenance birds when it comes to health issues.
-The Chantecler’s nearly non-existant wattle and closely-knit feathers prevent grooming from being a large issue.
+The Chantecler’s nearly non-existent wattle and closely-knit feathers prevent grooming from being a large issue.

 Giving Chanteclers ample space to range and forage is a great solution for this.
 However, this is just about all one needs to do in order to keep Chanteclers happy.

 Bred to be excellent at just about anything they do, Chanteclers have also developed undemanding personalities.
 However, when their few demands are not met, Chanteclers can become a bit obstinate.
 If confronted with chickens that do not behave the way they wish or bully them, Chanteclers will stand up for themselves.

 5 Tips for Raising Chantecler Chickens

 As mentioned above, be sure to provide your Chanteclers with plenty of space to roam and forage.

 Although the Chantecler chicken has decreased in popularity over the years, do not correlate this with poor breeding capacity.
 These chickens are great egg producers, producing large brown eggs frequently, and even in the winter.
 Do not underestimate the Chantecler’s power to be your flock’s main egg producer.